shortstheory/dtn-unetstack/README.md

 ```
 class DTNA extends UnetAgent {

-    // These are inner classes, but I wrote their definitions above for brevity
+    // These can inner classes / part of the same pkg
     DtnStorage storage;

     AgentID reliableLink;
     AgentID router;
     AgentID notify;

     TickerBehavior beacon;
     int addr;
     final int BEACON_DURATION = 100000; // should this be a param?